oscarschraenkler/DengAI/README.md

 ## Future Work
 - Gather data for other cities in order to expand app to predict cases in other cities.
 - Collaborate with local health authorities to get access to recent data that can improve the accuracy of our model.

+Read about all the details of my project on [Medium](https://medium.com/@o.schraenkler/dengai-predicting-dengue-fever-outbreaks-56b201e55983)